 Then?
 Well, stints developing the Fruit Tree Foundation alongside Idlewild’s Rod Jones and playing a central role in The Burns Unit (who performed on Later…With Jools Holland) proved more than a little diverting since it’s been five and a half years since we had a new body of work.
-Until now that is as her new solo album ‘In Search of Harperfield‘ is scheduled for January 29th 2016.
+Until now that is as her new solo album ‘In Search of Harperfield‘ was released to universal acclaim on January 29th 2016.

 On ‘In Search of Harperfield’….

 “The Dusty Springfield of cerebral indie pop” UNCUT [8/10]

 “a towering, masterful collection from a truly brilliant artist.”
 Q [4/5]

 “one of our most vital, poetic and singular voices – a career high” THE HERALD